 Therefore, setting boundaries shows respect for you and your relationship and will be an essential component to your happiness.
 When you love someone, you have to continue nurturing your own self-love first.

 Here’s how to take care of your emotional health.

 Maybe it’s grabbing dinner with your friends once a week, or attending a social event for your career.
-Whatever it is that you crave, continue pursuing it wholeheartedly.
-If you tend to neglect your emotional health, your relationship will suffer, too.
+Whatever you crave, continue pursuing it wholeheartedly.
+If you neglect your emotional health, your relationship will suffer, too.

 Cultivating your independence helps increase your own self-worth and personal development.

-When your personal needs are met based on your values, then you are more likely to honor your partner in a healthy manner.
-The two of you become mutually reliant upon each other with unconditional love and support achieving interdependence.
+When your personal needs are met based on your values, then you are more likely to honor your partner healthily.
+The two of you become mutually reliant upon each other with unconditional love and support, achieving interdependence.

 However, avoid misconstruing this with codependence; as interdependence forms from two healthy partners who maintain their personal wellness outside of the relationship.